ongr-io/SettingsBundle/Resources/doc/flash_bag.rst

 > Your post have been successfully saved!

-It is not possible to used [default Symfony flash bag](http://symfony.com/doc/current/components/http_foundation/sessions.html#flash-messages), because FOXX does not support PHP sessions.
+It is not possible to used `default Symfony flash bag <http://symfony.com/doc/current/components/http_foundation/sessions.html#flash-messages>`_ ], because ONGR does not support PHP sessions.
 Therefore, flash bag that stores messages in a cookie is needed.

 Usage
 --------